 (For the most part.
 For all his successes, some of his poems, especially the very short ones of his middle to late period, remain impenetrable to me, like clever little fragments of a personal mythology that he threw on the page before he could build them into something more meaningful.
 But they're easy to skip on the way to the more polished works.)

 And the humour.
-Those who gripe his writing is unrelievedly dark (usually going along with the complaint his music is boring and dirge-like) should try reading Cohen's poems and lyrics for their satirical and fanciful elements.
+Those who gripe his writing is unrelievedly dark (usually accompanying the complaint his music is boring and dirge-like) should try reading Cohen's poems and lyrics for their satirical and fanciful elements.
 Joyfulness even.
 He has an incredible light touch that eludes most modern poets.
-Which may explain why many modern poets and academic critics seem to consider him lightweight.
+Which may explain why some other modern poets and academic critics seem to consider him lightweight.